fritsi/python-install-macos/README.md

 To use X11 on macOS, you need install [XQuartz](https://formulae.brew.sh/cask/xquartz) via Homebrew.
 This facilitates seamless X11 integration with macOS.
 When running the Python installer script, remember to use the `--use-x11` command line argument _(as previously mentioned)_ to activate X11 support.
-This configuration has proven to eliminate segmentation faults when executing Python Tcl-Tk related Python test cases.
+This configuration has proven to eliminate segmentation faults when executing Python Tcl-Tk related Python test cases. **If you install XQuartz, make sure to reboot your macOS after.**